 In case you do not know who Schenker is, he was in the Scorpions very early on, the main guitarist for UFO and has had several versions of MSG over the years.
 He is sixty-three years old and started playing guitar at the ripe old age of eleven.
 Whenever I go to a show where the band is named after the guitarist, I get nervous that it becomes a guitar fest with not enough actual songs.
 This was not the case.
 Schenker showed off his fantastic, effortless guitar playing all night, but the songs kept on coming as well.
 It was a great balance.
 Schenker is an artist on the guitar and you could see the pure enjoyment he got from performing written all over his face.

-The entire band was rock solid and then we have the three different vocalists.
-Gary Barden, Graham Bonnet and Robin McAuley shared the vocal duties this night and sometime all three sang at the same time.
+The entire band was rock solid and then we have the four different vocalists.
+Gary Barden, Graham Bonnet, Doogie White and Robin McAuley shared the vocal duties this night and sometime all four sang at the same time.
 It was like being at several different concerts in one night!
 The best part is, they were all really good.
-This three-headed monster of vocals just kept coming at you with Schenker wailing away on guitar.
+This four-headed monster of vocals just kept coming at you with Schenker wailing away on guitar.
 It is really hard to describe how well the show was done with all these logistics in a review, you would have to see it for yourself.

 The rest of the night was MSG through and through.
 Some of the real highlights were Attack of the Axeman, Armed and Ready and Assault Attack.
 Three absolute classics that were done to perfection.
 I also really liked Night Moods, which just had a great sound and feel to it throughout the song.
 Save Yourself was also one of my favorites back in the day and thankfully it made the set list.
 The final MSG songs of the night were Take Me to Church, Before the Devil Knows You’re Dead and Warrior.